 Ever since my first case, my passion has been helping people make better big decisions.
 In the 3+ decades since that first case, I’ve seen a lot of wonderful work being done by attorneys and judges… but I’ve also seen a lot of trauma, harm, and suffering arise because of vitriolic litigators, disempowered clients, and uninvested judges.
 While there are many of us who strive towards a new kind of justice system, there are still many who would rather stick with the old, injurious status quo.

 Breaking up is so hard, and the desire to fight can be overwhelming.
 But fighting is hard on children, expensive and destructive.
 Fighting extends the heartbreak.
-Let’s talk about how to move forward in a way that gets you to a healthy and happy place that allows you and the other parent to co-parent your children without high levels of conflict.
+I share resources on how to take care of yourself and your kids during this challenging transition.

-My goal is to empower you to help you make the best Big Decision for yourself; whether early in your relationship- before you get married, before you make the decision to have children, before you start sharing your finances, or making big purchases together, or later, when you’re making the big decision to separate, or divorce, and are not sure what direction to go in.
-My goal is to listen to your story, understand your goals, and provide you with education, advice, and support- to make you your own most trusted advocate.
+My goal is for you to make the best Big Decision for yourself: whether early in your relationship-before you get married, before you make the decision to have children, before you start sharing your finances, or making big purchases together, or later, when you’re making the big decision to separate, or divorce, and are not sure what direction to go in.

 Family Court and divorce/custody litigation can become a game of, “the ends justify the means;” meaning parties and their attorneys become vindictive and manipulative in order to get what they want.
 The fighting becomes overwhelming, and the truth and best interests of your children are lost in the expensive and hurtful back and forth.